 - "The Hand of Fear": Sarah's whistling at the end was overdubbed by the story's director, Lennie Mayne, when Elisabeth Sladen had to admit that she couldn't.

 - "The Doctor Dances": Closeup shots of Christopher Eccleston's feet when dancing were of another actor.

 - "The Lazarus Experiment": In the final scene inside the church, the actual organ playing was done by someone else.

-- Smeg outs featured the actor for Lister insisting that he didn't need a double for playing golf.
+- Smeg outs featured Craig Charles insisting that he didn't need a double for playing golf for "Stoke Me a Clipper".
 Hilarity Ensues.

 - A double was used in Star Trek: Deep Space Nine for a scene when Sisko is writing a novel.
 The double was one of the show extras and an occasional writer, who typed the words that appeared on the page.

-- Played for laughs in Stella US.
+- Played for laughs in Stella.
 Towards the end of an extravagant dance number by the main characters, the doubles' faces are clearly shown, and at one point there is a slow-motion close-up of one of their faces.

 - The music video for Tonic's 1996 song "Open Up Your Eyes" involves the band skating down a residential street and passing quirky suburban characters.
 When the band does a short routine during the bridge, one of the band members momentarily turns into a black guy who dazzles the audience with some cool breakdancing before reverting to his white form.

 - In the video for George Harrison's "Got My Mind Set On You," during the middle instrumental part, a double breakdances instead of George himself.